Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 Agustus 2025 04.27.21 UTC
+- WIB: Sabtu, 9 Agustus 2025 05.31.00 UTC
-- WITA: Sabtu, 9 Agustus 2025 05.27.21 UTC
+- WITA: Sabtu, 9 Agustus 2025 06.31.00 UTC
-- WIT: Sabtu, 9 Agustus 2025 06.27.21 UTC
+- WIT: Sabtu, 9 Agustus 2025 07.31.00 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: success
+Kategori: motivational